amanmakhija/document-management-system/README.md

 ## Questions?

-Feel free to reach out if you need clarification or enhancements.
+Feel free to reach out if you need clarification.
 Thanks!